Popcorn-Factory/lee-hyperreal-ror2/README.md

     - groove_salad - Shader Swapper
     - UnsavedTrash - Helping with model and vfx
     - SockpuppetSalesman (orien85) - Lore
+    - iDeathHD (xiaoxiao921) - Fixing some bugs with snipe aim
     - Those on the RoR2 Modding discord having to put up with my cryptic programming issues, thanks for helping!
     - Whoever tested during development and found issues, Thanks!